3MAH/3mah.github.io/_docs/03-Simcoon-tutorials.md

 **Notice:** Note that despite the Poisson ratio is the same between the two materials, the stiffness mismatch between the two phases lead to a different effective Poisson ratio.
 {: .notice--info}

+### B: Effective properties of the composite as a function of the reinforcements